glows lilac on the damp forest floor

 - Main Threats

 - No significant conservation threats identified.
 Common and widespread species.
-Not affected by habitat loss or other environmental pressures currently.
+Not affected by habitat loss.

 - Population